TravelMapping/Web/README.md

 Also create a file motd in the root of the directory server.
 This is the "message of the day" for TM.

+Finally, create a directory named cache in the shields directory.
+This needs to be writable by the web server.

 Now test it out.
 Hopefully everything will work!